 This teddy bear-looking dog has large and expressive eyes that are sometimes round or oval.
 They seek eye contact with their human which really sets the bond between them.

 Labradoodles have eye colors that can be dark brown, shades of hazel, or honey color.
 Having very long eyelashes is one of the distinct features of this breed.
 It keeps the long coat away from the dog’s eyes so you should never cut their lashes.

 Their ears are low on the head and can’t stick out or up, and lays flat.
 A Labradoodle’s nose looks like a large square with a fleshy appearance.
 Did you know that their nose color depends on the coat color as well?

-Here are some of the colors of the Poodle and Lab mix’s coat and their nose color:
+Here are some of the Labradoodle colors with their respective nose colors:

 - Caramel and Chocolate Labradoodles – have rose or liver-colored noses

 - Black, Silver, Apricot, Red, and Gold Labradoodles – have black noses

 - Cream-colored Labbidoos – can have black, rose, or liver noses